 Water is a fluid element, and Uranus is a planet of change and transformation.
 This combination could be seen as a representation of the unpredictable and unconventional nature of Uranus.
 People who are more traditional or conservative may view this as eccentric or strange behavior, as it does not fit within their expectations of what is normal or accepted.
 Uranus‘ influence on Water can also be seen as a reminder to be open to new ideas and perspectives, a willingness to embrace change and transformation as opposed to nostalgia for the past.

-The astrological allocation of the decan ruled by Two Water is Venus in Cancer explaining the cards title Love.
+First decan Cancer has the astrological allocation of Venus in Cancer explaining the card’s title of Love.
 These influences introduce qualities of benevolence and harmony that counterbalance Uranian explosive coloration.
 Uranian violent explosive qualities will here be experienced as finding oneself swept away by enthusiasm.
-This is especially true when recognizing desire for another, romantic lightening bolt syndrome, or discovery of one’s life purpose.
+This is especially true when recognizing the desire for another, romantic lightning bolt syndrome, or the discovery of one’s life purpose.
 Love at first sight, soul mates, two halves of a whole discovering harmony.

-As a process Love signals growth and quest.
+Love signals growth and quest.
 It is a function, not a static state, but a process of becoming.
 The card represents the desire of two conscious entities to become one synchronized and vital pulse.
-It is recognizing ones daemon in the physical body of another outside of one’s self.
+It is recognizing one’s daemon in the physical body of another outside of one’s self.
 It is not just balance that is being represented but empathy, a refreshing current of bliss.